A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 The central processing unit (CPU), or simply processor, can be considered the “brain” of a computer.
 Every computational machine will have at least one CPU, which is connected to every part of the computer system.
 It’s the operational center that receives, executes, and delegates the instructions received from programs.
 CPUs also handle computational calculations and logic.
 Increasing the number of CPUs accelerates the processing of these tasks.
 Other types of processors (GPUs or TPUs) may be better suited for processing specialized tasks, such as parallel computing and machine learning.

-A cloud environment is a configurable pool of cloud computing resources.
-Cloud environments consist of a virtual machine and a persistent disk, with some useful libraries and tools preinstalled.
+A cloud app is a configurable pool of cloud computing resources.
+Cloud apps consist of a virtual machine and a persistent disk, with some useful libraries and tools preinstalled.
 They’re ideal for interactive analysis and data visualization, and can be finely tuned to suit analysis needs.

-Cost is incurred while the cloud environment is running, based on your configuration.
-You can pause the environment when it’s not in use, but there’s still a charge for maintaining your disk.
+Cost is incurred while the app is running, based on your configuration.
+You can pause the app when it’s not in use, but there’s still a charge for maintaining your disk.

 cloud resource